-This indicator combines multi-timeframe CPR bands with Momentum and trend, all projected on the chart through a novel visualization.
+This indicator combines multi-timeframe CPR bands with MACD Momentum and EMA trend, all projected on the candlestick chart through a novel visualization.

-If you have seen my other indicators on TradingView, you would know that I use floor a lot and “Secrets of a Boss” is my favorite book.
-While using floor , time and again I have noticed an interesting price behavior,
+If you have seen my other indicators on TradingView, you would know that I use floor pivots a lot and “Secrets of a Pivot Boss” is my favorite book.
+While using floor pivots, time and again I have noticed an interesting price behavior,

-Trending moves in price typically start from around the Central Range ( CPR ).
+Trending moves in price typically start from around the Central Pivot Range (CPR).
 The CPR could be from ANY timeframe.
-These moves can easily be caught using simple momentum and trend indicators like and crossovers.
+These moves can easily be caught using simple momentum and trend indicators like MACD and EMA crossovers.